-NOTE: Different from my photos, I would suggest leaving the opening at the bottom of the lining, but anywhere will work.
-I did it on the side so it ended up being a lot going on in that area.🤪
+NOTE: Unlike my photos, I would suggest leaving the opening at the bottom of the lining, but anywhere will work.
+I did it on the side, so there was a lot going on in that area.

-This will reduce bulk and help you get a smooth finish on the outside of your bag.
+This will reduce bulk and help you get a smooth finish outside your bag.

 11 Clip curves.
 Cut small V-shaped notches along all the curves of your bag.
 Be careful not to cut into the stitches or the seam allowance.